-- The metal roofing of the POD is one aspect of which I am not particularly proud.
-The originally specified roofing metal turned out to be way out of our budget
+- The metal roofing of the POD is one aspect of which we am not particularly proud.
+The originally specified roofing metal turned out to be way out of our budget.

 - Have a complete model of ALL parts before constructing anything.
 The project was too experimental for us to have a complete model from the outset but it would have made a huge difference.
 A lot of time was spent setting up and cutting one off parts, whereas if we had a complete design we could have spent one day setting up all our gcode files, and then run them all as full sheets which is much more time efficient.

 - On a similar note, buying all of the materials in a single trip would have been a huge time saver.
 We ended up making a trip to the building supply store almost every day which consumed a lot of time.
 Having a complete list of parts and ordering them to be delivered all at once would have let us take advantage of bulk discounts and saved time.

 As a very small business, one of the ways that we justified considerable time and money invested in the PlyPAD project was as a way to test Maslow's capabilities, and improve the design.
 In this capacity, the project was a huge success.

 The PlyPAD was a tough project for Maslow.
 It has a very large number of parts, all of which need to fit together precisely.
 One of the big struggles with Maslow has been calibrating the machine so that the cut parts come out precisely to the desired size.
 A 12' tall box joint like the ones which make up the edges of the PlyPAD are very susceptible to any inaccuracy in the parts.

 This was something we struggled with in the initial parts of the building process.
 We improved the calibration routine, but that still wasn't enough.

 Ultimately, we made what we think is a big step forward for the project and switched from a quadrilateral kinematics system where the chains anchor to two separate points on the sled to a triangular kinematics system where the chains virtually meet at a single point.